chigirrll/Footballclub-Dex-Discord-Bot---Privacy-policy/README.md

 - The message is replying to the bot with a spawned collectible
 - The user is not blacklisted
 - The message is less than 5 seconds long
 If all the conditions above are true, the message will be uploaded to Google API for text recognition.
-The data is not saved by FC Dex or Google afterwards.
+The data is not saved by Footballclub Dex or Google afterwards.

 You may read more about Google's usage of the data.
 FOOTBALLCLUB DEX DID NOT OPT INTO LOGGING.\
 https://cloud.google.com/speech-to-text/docs/data-usage-faq